On Scaling Up 3D Gaussian Splatting Training: Related Works

-\textit{Large Batch Size Training.} Large batch training has bee widely adopted to improve the ML training performance and efficiency, but it has also been recognized by prior work~\cite{sharpminima} that increasing batch size can adversely impact model performance.
-This has led to the development of empirical rules, including linear scaling and learning rate warmum~\cite{goyal2017accurate}, and layer-wised adaptive rate scaling~\cite{LAMB, LARS}.
-Theoretical work~\cite{sge-sde, sqrt, ema} have also predicted and validated scaling laws for increasing batch sizes.
-Our work is inspired by these, but focuses on batch size scaling for 3DGS training.
+\textit{Large Batch Size Training.} Large batch training has been widely adopted to improve the ML training performance and efficiency, but it has also been recognized by prior work~\citep{sharpminima} that increasing batch size can adversely impact model performance.
+This has led to the development of empirical rules for neural networks training, including linear scaling and learning rate warmum for SGD~\citep{goyal2017accurate}, square root scaling for Adam~\citep{sqrt} and layer-wised adaptive rate scaling~\citep{LAMB, LARS}.
+The scaling rules in our work are inspired by these, but focuses on batch size scaling for 3DGS.